Taco Town

-If Houston were a food, there’s no doubt that it would be a taco.
-It’s no surprise that we have so many amazing Mexican restaurants to choose from, specializing in everything from Tex-Mex to Oaxacan seafood—after all, the city’s population is 45 percent Hispanic.
+If Houston were a food, there’s no doubt that the city would be a taco.
+That shouldn't come as a surprise, given how many amazing Mexican restaurants we have to choose from.
+There's a specialization in everything from Tex-Mex to Oaxacan seafood—after all, the city’s population is 45 percent Hispanic.

-So that leaves only one question: Which spots are the best of the best for tacos?
-Lucky for you, we took it upon ourselves to do a little research (more like a whole lot of eating) to find the ones worth driving to.
+That leaves an important yet challenging question: Where do you get the best tacos in Houston?
+We did the research (read: a whole lot of eating) to find the ones worth driving to.
 Here are our top 25 places to eat tacos in Houston.

 Alamo Tamales

-Not only are the tamales almost as amazing as your abuelita’s, the breakfast and lunch tacos at this Northside spot are enough to put you to sleep.
-Stop by on the weekend for a bite of the carnitas and Chicharron Colombiano.
-And don’t forget to pick up a dozen housemade thick and fluffy flour tortillas on the way out.
+The tamales almost as amazing as your abuelita’s, but the breakfast and lunch tacos at this Northside spot are what dreams are made of.
+Stop by on the weekend for a bite of the carnitas and Chicharron Colombiano—and don’t leave without a dozen housemade thick and fluffy flour tortillas on the way out.
+Visit its newest location at the Houston Farmers Market.

 Brothers Taco House has the friendliest staff, who will help you through the cafeteria-style line.